aragaer/pa2human/README.md

 human-entered command and attempts to translate it to intent.
 The response will have the following format: `{"intent": INTENT}`

+Translation files from human to PA are located in pa2human directory.

 #### PA-to-Human

 If message contains `intent` field the service treats it as a bot-generated response and attemts to produce a human-readable text.
 The response will have the following format: `{"text":
 TRANSLATION}`

+Translation files from human to PA are located in human2pa directory.

 #### Error